 | |

-Livable West Long Beach The City of Long Beach is developing a comprehensive and strategic plan to enhance the quality of life in West Long Beach.
-Livable West Long Beach will coordinate and prioritize existing improvement projects to facilitate implementation of those that are most important to the community. |
+Livable West Long Beach The City of Long Beach is developed a comprehensive strategic plan to enhance the quality of life in West Long Beach.
+Livable West Long Beach will coordinate and prioritize existing improvement projects which are most important to the community. |

 | |

-LGBTQ+ Cultural District Community Visioning Process In June 2022, the Long Beach City Council unanimously approved a recommendation for City staff to work with community stakeholders to create a visioning process and feasibility plan for the LGBTQ+ Cultural District to educate visitors about the cultural and historical significance of the LGBTQ+ community, support the LGBTQ+ businesses and institutions, and invest in public improvements to ensure the LGBTQ+ community continues to thrive. |
+LGBTQ+ Cultural District Community Visioning Process In June 2022, the Long Beach City Council unanimously approved a recommendation for City staff to work with community stakeholders to create a visioning process and feasibility plan for the LGBTQ+ Cultural District (District).
+The District aims to educate visitors about LGBTQ+ culture and history community, support LGBTQ+ businesses and institutions and invest in public improvements to ensure the LGBTQ+ community continues to thrive. |

 | |

-E-Commerce Delivery-Only Retail Zoning Code Update The City of Long Beach is proposing a Zoning Code update that will address the regulation of e-commerce and delivery-only retailers throughout the city.
-The Zoning Code amendment will focus on addressing current impacts while anticipating future retail trends and e-commerce opportunities. |
+E-Commerce & Delivery-Only Retail Zoning Code Update The City of Long Beach proposed a Zoning Code update that will address the regulation of e-commerce and delivery-only retailers throughout the City.
+The Zoning Code amendment focuses on addressing current impacts while anticipating future retail trends and e-commerce opportunities. |

 | Inclusionary Housing The City of Long Beach Inclusionary Housing Policy requires all new housing development projects, proposing 10 or more residential units to include some affordable housing units, rather than being solely market-rate.
-Long Beach City Council adopted key updates to the policy on April 1, 2025. |
+The Long Beach City Council adopted key updates to the policy on April 1, 2025. |

 |